KevinX0/Sciencia-Ai-data-ingestion-project/README.md

 ### **Brief #3: The Conversion Opportunity — Unlocking 5-Star Ratings from 4-Star Users**

-*   **Business Question:** What is the single biggest hurdle preventing our satisfied customers from becoming passionate advocates?
+*   **Question:** What is the single biggest hurdle preventing our satisfied customers from becoming passionate advocates?
 What is the highest-ROI change we can make to improve our overall rating?
 *   **Analytical Approach:** A focused N-gram analysis was conducted exclusively on 4-star reviews to identify the most common caveats mentioned by otherwise happy users.
 *   **Finding:** While these users praise the core AI ("best ai," "easy use"), the recurring theme that separates their feedback from 5-star reviews is a concern related to the **"free version."**